sysfce2/Counter-Strike_yapb-docs/docs/configuring.rst

 * If set to ``0`` the smoke won't affect the bot's vision.
 * If set to ``1`` the smoke affection method from PODBot will be used.
 * If set to ``2`` the smoke affection method from official CSBot (a.k.a.
 ZBot) will be used.

+ZBot's method allow the bot to shoot at enemies in smoke clouds under certain circumstances, while PODBot's certainly cannot.

 Minimum value is ``0``, Maximum value is ``2``, Default value is ``2``.